LydiaNeema/Product-inventory-manager/README.md

 # 📦 Product Inventory Manager

 A single-page **Product Inventory Manager** web app built using **HTML**, **CSS**, and **JavaScript**.
 It provides a simple yet powerful interface to manage products in a warehouse or store.
-The app uses a local API (via `JSON Server`) to simulate real-world inventory operations such as adding, updating, deleting, and filtering products.
+The app uses a hosted API (via `JSON Server` on Render) to simulate real-world inventory operations such as adding, updating, deleting, and filtering products.

 ---